MatthewSo/Tao/readme.txt

 This is how you launch
 open terminal
-Complile Main.java with javac Main.java
-run with java Main
+Complile Main.java with javac *.java run with java Main